andreijiroh-dev/nixops-config/README.md

 ]
 ```

-Adjust as needed before running a `nixos-rebuild switch`
+Adjust as needed before running a `nixos-rebuild switch` into the new configuration.

 ### Updating configuration or upgrading NixOS system